Let's do this and get recognized!

 Provide Verification

-All ingredients must verified that no animal products or animal by-products were not used in the manufacturing of ingredients or sub-ingredients.
+All ingredients must be verified that no animal products or animal by-products were not used in the manufacturing of ingredients or sub-ingredients.

 There is a $100 non-refundable application fee to apply.
 If approved and finalized, this fee will be applied to your first annual licensing fee payment.
 All fees are in USD (United States dollar).